E-Sort: Empowering End-to-end Neural Network for Multi-channel Spike Sorting with Transfer Learning and Fast Post-processing: Experiments

 We compare our design with the state-of-the-art spike sorters, Kilosort4~\cite{ks4}, Mountainsort5~\cite{mountainsort}, and HerdingSpikes2~\cite{hs2}, in terms of accuracy and elapsed time, as shown in TABLE~\ref{table:others}.
 For all algorithms, we use the last 50 seconds in the recording for examination.

-Comparing with all existing spike sorters, our design is significantly faster.
+Compared with all existing spike sorters, our design is significantly faster.
 Mountainsort5 and HerdingSpikes2 are not accelerated by GPUs.
-Although they utilized multi-core CPUs for parallel processing, the processing of long-duration recordings was still time consuming.
+Although they utilized multi-core CPUs for parallel processing, the processing of long-duration recordings was still time-consuming.
 Kilosort4 was implemented using PyTorch, which is compatible with GPU platforms.
-However, this algorithm iteratively performed detection and clustering to increase the accuracy on the recording, leading to intensive computations and also significant execution time.
+However, this algorithm iteratively performed detection and clustering to increase the accuracy of the recording, leading to intensive computations and also significant execution time.
 Also, the elapsed time of Kilosort4 is dependent on the characteristics of the recording.
-A more non-ideal recording, e.g., higher noise level or more complex drifting pattern, would either require more iterations to improve accuracy or lead to accuracy degradation.
-On the other hand, our design is built with an end-to-end NN and a post-processing scheme that is fully vectorizable and compatible to modern deep learning frameworks like PyTorch.
-Therefore, our design achieves significantly acceleration in execution time comparing to all existing spike sorters regardless of the characteristics of the recording.
+A more non-ideal recording, e.g., a higher noise level or more complex drifting pattern, would either require more iterations to improve accuracy or lead to accuracy degradation.
+On the other hand, our design is built with an end-to-end NN and a post-processing scheme that is fully vectorizable and compatible with modern deep learning frameworks like PyTorch.
+Therefore, our design achieves significant acceleration in execution time compared to all existing spike sorters regardless of the characteristics of the recording.

-As for the accuracy of the spike sorters, Kilosort4 achieved the best accuracy among existing spike sorters as it was designed to be the spike sorters for the Neuropixels recordings.
+As for the accuracy of the spike sorters, Kilosort4 achieved the best accuracy among existing spike sorters as it was optimized for the Neuropixels recordings.
 The accuracy of our design is dependent on the number of spikes utilized for fine-tuning.
-With $N_{\emph{ft}}=15$, our design achieve comparable or even better performance comparing to Kilosort4.
-Though our method requires manual annotations of the recording, the required number of annotated spikes is relatively small, as we discuss in Section~\ref{sec:experiments}.~B.
+With $N_{\emph{ft}}=15$, our design achieves comparable or even better performance compared to Kilosort4.
+Though our method requires manual annotations of the recording, the required number of annotated spikes is relatively small, as we discuss in Section~\ref{sec:experiments}.~2.